how to fix dimples in resin cover

 These two components are typically presented in stick form.
 Each component is housed in a separate tube that can be cut and kneaded together in equal parts to activate the chemical reaction.

-Epoxy putty is known for its exceptional adhesive and bonding properties.
+People who use epoxy putty like it’s adhesive and bonding properties.
 It is a powerful filler and mender for a wide range of materials, including wood, metal, plastic, ceramics, and more.

 This makes it a popular choice for fixing and patching up gaps, cracks, holes, or imperfections in various surfaces.
 Once the epoxy putty is kneaded and applied to the target area, it hardens over time.
-This forms a robust and durable bond.
-It can be sanded and painted over once cured, allowing for a smooth and finished appearance.

-Moreover, epoxy putty is known for its resistance to moisture, chemicals, and temperature changes, making it suitable for both indoor and outdoor applications.
+Epoxy putty is known for its resistance to moisture, chemicals, and temperature changes, making it suitable for both indoor and outdoor applications.

 Common uses of epoxy putty include plumbing repairs, filling in dents or chips in car parts, sealing leaks, creating custom shapes or forms, and even sculpting.
-Its versatility and reliability make epoxy putty an indispensable tool for DIY enthusiasts, maintenance workers, and artists alike.

 4. Heat Up The Resin